databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_srid(tile)

-    Returns the SRID of the tile tile as an EPSG code.
+    Returns the SRID of the raster tile as an EPSG code.

     .. note:: For complex CRS definition the EPSG code may default to 0.

-    :param tile: A column containing the tile tile.
+    :param tile: A column containing the raster tile.
     :type tile: Column (RasterTileType)
     :rtype: Column: DoubleType